Hopes rise for Shire sale as Takeda CEO discusses case for deal

 The AbbVie offer had valued Shire at more than 50 pounds a share, against a current share price of 37.50.

+Bernstein said its survey of Shire investors suggested they wanted an offer of 42 pounds to start negotiations and 45 pounds to close the deal.

-Additional reporting by Simon Jessop in London and Sam Nussey in Tokyo; Editing by David Holmes
+Additional reporting by Simon Jessop in London and Sam Nussey in Tokyo; Editing by David Holmes and Alexandra Hudson